David Maltby: Operation Chastise

+A similar telegram is also sent by Air Marshall Arthur Harris congratulating Maltby.

 During Gibson's leave from June until August Maltby became the acting Commanding Officer for 617 squadron until George Holden was appointed as the new permanent replacement for Gibson.

 Death

 Maltby was killed a few months after the dams raid during Operation Garlic, a failed attempt at a low-level raid on the Dortmund-Ems Canal.
 His Lancaster JA981 crashed into the North Sea while returning to base after the mission had been cancelled due to fog over the target.
 It is probable that the cause of his death was a collision with a 139 Squadron Mosquito aircraft (DZ598) piloted by Flt Lt M W Colledge and navigator Flg Off G L Marshall, who were returning from an operation to Berlin, and was on a course for RAF Wyton, Cambridgeshire.
 It was northeast of Cromer when it intersected Maltby's course to RAF Coningsby.
 Dave Shannon, a fellow dambuster, circled the crash site for two hours whilst waiting for rescue.
 Maltby's body was the only one recovered and he was buried in the churchyard of St Andrew's Church, Wickhambreaux, Kent.